substrait-io/bft/README.md

 ### Test Cases

-The BFT includes a collection of test cases in the ```cases``` directory.
+The substrait repo includes a collection of test cases in the [Cases](https://github.com/substrait-io/substrait/tree/main/tests/cases) directory.
 These test cases explore different options, failure scenarios, or data types.
-These test cases are continuously verfied by running against different compute engines.
+These test cases are continuously verified by running against different compute engines.

 ### Supplemental Information